BrandonSaraiva/umidade_temperatura_quarto/README.md

 ![image](https://github.com/BrandonSaraiva/umidade_temperatura_quarto/assets/90096835/56bccb3d-5df6-4734-af18-7072a321867a)

-It is interesting to note that the most and least humid times in my room coincide with the coldest and coldest times in Brasília.
+It is interesting to note that the most and least humid times in my room coincide with the coldest and hottest times in Brasília.
 Likewise, the most and least humid times in Brasília are very close to the most or least cold times in the city.
 If we were in the North, we would realize that humidity and temperature are not very related.
 However, here in Brasília, this relationship is very strong, perhaps because it is an extremely dry place.

 # Conclusion